Table of Contents

 What is a Commercial Lease?

-A commercial lease is where you, as a tenant, lease commercial premises from a landlord.
-You use their property for a business purpose in exchange for paying rent.
-The lease agreement will specify a lease term which is the period you may occupy the premises.
+A commercial lease is when you, as a tenant, lease commercial premises from a landlord.
+You use the property for business purposes in exchange for paying rent.
+The lease agreement will specify the lease term, which is the period you may occupy the premises, as well as the rights and obligations of each party.

 What is a Security Deposit?

 A security deposit or rent deposit is the money you pay a landlord before they grant a lease to start the tenancy.
-It acts as security for your rent payments and your legal obligation within your lease agreement should you fail to meet any of these.
+It acts as security for your rent payments and your legal obligations within your lease agreement should you fail to meet any of these.
+For example, if you cause damage to the property or contribute to the landlord incurring any losses, the landlord may withdraw sums from your deposit account.

 A security deposit for commercial premises usually comes in various forms:

-- A trust: This is where the money becomes the landlord’s and is held on trust for you as the commercial tenant.
-As long as it is in a separate account, you are protected if your landlord becomes insolvent.
+- a trust: this is where the landlord holds the money on trust for you as the commercial tenant.
+It is usually kept in a separate account and released when mutually agreed upon between the parties.
+As long as it is in a separate account, you are protected if your landlord becomes insolvent; or

-- The landlord’s property: This is where the rent deposit is the landlord’s property, but they can only use it as per the terms of the security deposit deed.
+- the landlord’s property: in this case, the rent deposit is the landlord’s property and is held in one of their accounts.
+However, the landlord can only use it in accordance with the terms of the security deposit deed.

 Rent Deposit Deed

-When your landlord insists on a security deposit or rent deposit, a rent deposit deed should accompany this.
-It will set out when your landlord may use the security deposit and what conditions you need to meet to ensure you receive it back.
+When your landlord insists on a security deposit or rent deposit, a rent deposit deed should accompany it.
+The deed will determine when your landlord may withdraw the security deposit and what conditions you must meet to ensure repayment.

 Why Have a Security Deposit?